 In her UCEM role, Wisdom assists with the development of programming and resources to support Sloan Scholars and helps to identify ways in which UCEM efforts could be replicated to benefit other graduate students.

 Senior Public Affairs Officer and Communications Strategist, The Graduate School

 Before joining Duke in 2014, John Zhu spent seven years as the assistant director of communications for the University of North Carolina’s Eshelman School of Pharmacy.
 He has also worked as a journalist in Durham and Columbia, South Carolina, and as a graphic designer in Chapel Hill.
 Mr. Zhu holds a B.A. in journalism and mass communication and an M.A. in technology and communication from the University of North Carolina at Chapel Hill.

 In support of the UCEM, Mr. Zhu leads and develops all communications, publications, and related publicity.

 Sloan Graduate Administrative Intern

-In support of the UCEM, Ms. Amoroso will assist The Graduate School staff with the day-to-day operations of the UCEM, such as supporting various UCEM events, maintaining the program website, and meeting with Sloan Scholars.
+In support of the UCEM, Ms. Duvall will assist The Graduate School staff with the day-to-day operations of the UCEM, such as supporting various UCEM events, maintaining the program website, and meeting with Sloan Scholars.